-Office 365 launched last month for the public in its beta phase.
-It is one of the offerings which will be getting the focus of the SMEs as well as the large corporates in the coming times.
-One of my colleague, has reviewed Office 365 in a series of posts.
-So I am here to present you a very simple tutorial on “How to add alerts for Documents, Site Pages, etc in Office 365”.
+Office 365 is one of the offerings which will be getting the focus of the SMEs as well as the large corporates in the coming times.
+One of my colleagues has reviewed Office 365 in a series of posts.
+So I am here to present you a very simple tutorial on how to add alerts for Documents, Site Pages, etc in Office 365.

 - Click on the documents which are on your SharePoint site or upload any document to set alert.